-List of Abbreviations: All abbreviations used in the thesis must be listed, with their definitions, in alphabetical order.
-This includes trivial and commonly used abbreviations, at your discretion, but not words that have entered into general English usage (laser, for example, or DNA).
+List of Abbreviations: All abbreviations used in the thesis must be listed with their definitions.
+This includes trivial and commonly used abbreviations, at your discretion, but not words that have entered general English usage (laser, for example, or DNA).
 In particular, non-standard abbreviations should be presented.